 They should also make a preliminary recommendation to either accept or reject the lead.

 We respect confidential information at all times and won't disclose anything to our other clients.

 We price and bill projects on a flat weekly rate according to the number of developers who will be required.

 When we're able to gain consesnus for the project and assemble a time we'll send over and Engagement summary which sets out:

 We are a Singapore incorporation so all rates are in SGD and will have VAT added on.
 Invoices are automatically sent out weekly, every Wednesday, with net-14 payments terms.

-International clients can pay via direct bank transfer, PayPal or Stripe.
+International clients can pay via direct bank transfer.

 The process will start after the contract has been signed and the client has payed for the first sprint.

 We use Scrum as our main agile methodology.
 We believe that to operate as a modern and efficient consultancy today you have to embrace change and constantly focus on improving products.